 Conclusion: The Financial Solution Needs to Be Built Around the Customer

-In order to win customers from the digital generation, transferring the activity into the digital world is not enough for the financial institution.
-Businesses need to put the customer in the center of their ecosystem and double their efforts in ensuring the highest quality service, and a reliable, personalized, and cheerful user experience of the financial solution.
+Digital customers are extremely important for banks because they can help banks expand their customer base, improve customer retention, increase efficiency, and improve their competitive position.
+But in order to win customers from the digital generation, transferring the activity into the digital world is not enough for the financial institution.
+Businesses need to put the customer in the center of their processes and ecosystem and double their efforts in ensuring the highest quality service and a reliable, personalized, and pleasant user experience.

 In our world where a customer can order a meal, book a ticket to a distant country, call a taxi, and request maid service in a couple of clicks or taps on a smartphone, banks should not stay behind in the service level.
 There are already a lot of Fintech startups offering a variety of digital financial solutions, from quick loans, and remittances to investments.
 They are designed in an intuitive format for digital users.